krevanth/ZAP/README.txt

 -------------------------------------------------------------------------------
+3.3.
 Running RTL Lint
 -------------------------------------------------------------------------------

+To run RTL lint, simply do:
 > make lint

 ===============================================================================
-Timing and Resource Utilization
+4. Timing and Resource Utilization
 ===============================================================================

 Synthesis has been run with Vivado 2021.2 (64-Bit).
 Design uses default